alxmrs/website/src/pesto/index.md

 My partner's food intuition – her ability to weave haphazard ingredients into a coherent, delicious meal – is nothing short of magic.

-Here are a few meals we've made together that I like to remember.
+Here are a few meals we've made together that I'd like to remember.

 ## farmers market mushroom pasta
 2020-10-17